Sanusi Lamido Sanusi: Culture

 Sanusi has called for a cultural revival in Northern Nigeria.
 In his works he has described his views regarding the Hausa–Fulani cultural hegemony, and is a supporter of Nigeria's unity in diversity.
 Sanusi has criticized postcolonialism and maintaining English as an official language stating "If you take Kano, for 600-700 years the official language was Arabic.
 We had British colonialism for 60 years, and today the official language in Nigeria is English.
 Arabic is not an official language".

 He has also spoken out for the need to revive the Trans-Saharan trade stating that "The Sahel was a major part of global commerce; it was the transit point of trade from Asia to the Atlantic and to Europe.
 The cities of the Sahel – Timbuktu, Gao, Kano, Agadez – were the richest cities in Africa before the steamship, before colonialism.
 Many of the countries in the Sahel are part of a great Arab Islamic civilisation – the official language of communication was Arabic."

 Politics

 Sanusi believes that fundamental constitutional amendments are required to address misgovernance in Nigeria.
 He has raised questions on Nigeria's extremely-high cost of governance and opposes having a full time bicameral legislature, 36 states with governors and deputies, and thousands of government aides.
 He has also called for an overhaul of the Nigerian Civil Service, describing the institution as inefficient and over bloated.
 Since 2013, Sanusi has ruled out participating in Nigerian politics and seeking elective office stating in a BBC HARDTalk interview "I cannot survive in Nigerian politics".
-He has said with regards to the damaging effect of unprincipled politics on the society "our duty as Muslims is to learn from the ideals of Prophet Muhammad to save the society from eminent danger that is facing it".
+He has said with regards to the damaging effect of unprincipled politics on the society "our duty as Muslims is to learn from the ideals of Muhammad to save the society from eminent danger that is facing it".
+Sanusi has also spoken against sycophancy in politics urging advisers and ministers to political office holders to speak truth to power.